 The sitting direction is the opposite direction of the facing direction.
 If your back door is your facing direction, then the front door become the sitting direction and vice versa.
 If a side door is the facing direction, then the opposite side of the house is the sitting direction.

-Front Door and Foyer
+Apply Feng Shui to the Front Door and Foyer

 Start with the front door and entrance area of your home.
 This is a vital area since it is the main mouth that allows chi energy to enter the house.